breuerfelix/king-bot-api/README.md

 ## finish 5 min earlier

-as you might already now, it's possible to upgrade a buidling or resource 5 minutes earlier for free.
+as you might already now, it's possible to upgrade a buidling or resource field 5 minutes earlier for free.

 ```typescript
 kingbot.finish_earlier();
 ```

 this will auto finish building or resource fields below 5 minutes rest time.
-it will scan you queue every minute and wake up one second after the five minute line is crossed to finish it instantly.
+it will scan your queue every minute and wake up one second after the five minute line is crossed to finish it instantly.

 # development